 This is a James Lind Alliance PSP, funded by Nottingham Hospitals Charity and is co-ordinated by the Centre of Evidence Based Dermatology.

-Survey 1 is now closed and the data is being collated.
+Survey 1 is now closed.

 The first stakeholder meeting was held in May 2019.
 A PSP goes through the following stages: